lcpilling/ukbrapR/README.md

 #> 16          CTV3  X307p
 ```

-The below function will by default pull the appropriate self-reported fields from the RAP Spark system to determine whether a participant has reported any of the provided codes, and identify the self-reported date of diagnosis:
+The below function will by default pull the appropriate self-reported fields from **the DNAnexus Apache Spark** system to determine whether a participant has reported any of the provided codes, and identify the self-reported date of diagnosis:

 ```r
 selfrep_df = get_selfrep_illness(codes_df)